Choosing CNP: The Science Behind Human Growth

 It was a morning in 2007 when a group of researchers came to BioMarin to present their findings from a study on the interaction of fibroblast growth factor receptor (FGFR) and C-type natriuretic peptide (CNP) signaling in regulating growth in preclinical models.

-“The research was very compelling, and it quickly became clear to us that there was evidence starting to emerge for CNP as a master regulator of growth,” recalls Dan, Director, CNP Franchise Lead, Musculoskeletal Research at BioMarin.
-“We immediately began work on a research program focused on growth-related conditions and about a year later had the first derivative of what would become our investigational treatment for the most common cause of genetic short stature, achondroplasia.”
+“The research was very compelling, and it quickly became clear to us that there was evidence starting to emerge for CNP as a master regulator of growth-related development,” recalls Dan, Director, CNP Franchise Lead, Musculoskeletal Research at BioMarin.
+“We immediately began work on a research program focused on skeletal conditions and about a year later had the first derivative of what would become our investigational treatment for the most common cause of genetic short stature, achondroplasia.”

 The Genetics of Human Height